Thursday, February 24, 2011

 Speak in first-person terms

 Keeping your language direct and from your own point of view.
 Say, “I disagree” or “I won’t” or “I think.”
 This prevents you from launching personal attacks on others.
 This is about defending your actions, motives or opinions against frivolous attacks by others that try to minimise you.
+Being assertive does not mean that you should be rude.
+People are more willing to help and bend for someone who is both direct and respectful.

 Don't say “I'm sorry but...” when you start to speak.
 Never apologise for simply standing up for yourself; you can apologise later for saying something in the heat of the moment that you didn't want to say but never apologise for defending yourself.
 Also leave out any references to you “finally standing up” for yourself; you should have no cause to explain.